A TRUSTED AND EASY PLATFORM FOR VERIFYING SIM INFORMATION WITH FULL USER PERMISSION AND LEGAL CONSENT.

 Telenor biometric verification status13-digit CNIC7751Instant

-Zong / Ufone biometric statusLetter V7911Instant
+Zong and Ufone biometric statusLetter V7911Instant

-All Jazz SIMs on your CNICDial *321#Instant
+All Jazz SIMs on your CNICDial *321#—Instant

-All Telenor SIMs on your CNICDial *345#Instant
+All Telenor SIMs on your CNICDial *345#—Instant

-All Ufone SIMs on your CNICDial *333#Instant
+All Ufone SIMs on your CNICDial *333#—Instant

-How to Report SIM Fraud and Suspicious Calls
+How to Report Fraud and Suspicious Activity

 ChannelContactBest For

-PTA Complaint Portalcomplaint.pta.gov.pkUnauthorized SIMs, spam calls, network violations
+PTA Complaint Portalcomplaint.pta.gov.pkUnauthorized SIMs, network violations, spam

 PTA Helpline0800-55055 (toll-free, 24/7)Urgent SIM fraud escalation